Docker vs Kubernetes: What to Use & When

 What is the main difference between Docker and Kubernetes?

-Docker is a containerization platform that packages applications into containers.
-Kubernetes is a container orchestration platform that manages and scales these containers across a cluster.
+Docker is a containerization platform that packages applications and dependencies into portable containers.
+Kubernetes is a container orchestration platform that automates the deployment, scaling, and management of containerized applications across clusters of servers.

 Can Kubernetes run without Docker?